 - review for PEPs (Politically Exposed Persons).

-Financial institutions are also required to maintain records on transactions and Information obtained through the Customer Due Diligence measures.
+Financial institutions must also maintain records on transactions and Information obtained through the Customer Due Diligence measures.
 These requirements should apply to all new customers and also to existing customers based on materiality and risk.

 KYC verification: Innovative approaches welcome

-In November 2018, US agencies, including the Federal Reserve, issued a joint declaration that encourages the fact that some banks are becoming increasingly sophisticated in their approaches to identifying suspicious activity and are experimenting with artificial intelligence and digital identity technologies.
+In November 2018, US agencies, including the Federal Reserve, issued a joint declaration that encourages some banks to become increasingly sophisticated in their approaches to identifying suspicious activity and experimenting with artificial intelligence and digital identity technologies.

 Earlier in the year, the European Supervisory Authorities promoted new solutions to address specific compliance challenges.
 They suggest retaining a common approach for a consistent application of standards across the EU.